| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 When you use a mouse and you want to find out what either of the Smart Keys does within a context, depress the one you want to check on and hold it down, then press the other and release as you please.
 A help buffer will pop up explaining the actions that will be performed in that context, if any.
 A press of either Smart Key at the end of that help buffer will restore your display to its configuration prior to invoking help.

-By default (if hkey-init is left set equal to t
+By default (if hkey-init is left set equal to t in

 `hsite.el'), then {C-h A} will display this same